Query for work items

 <?xml version="1.0" encoding="utf-8"?> <WorkItemQuery Version="1"> <Wiql> SELECT [System.Id], [System.WorkItemType], [System.Title], [System.AssignedTo], [System.State], [Microsoft.VSTS.Scheduling.RemainingWork], FROM WorkItems WHERE [System.TeamProject] = @project and [System.IterationPath] under 'FabrikamPrime\Release 2\Sprint 59' and [System.WorkItemType] in group 'Microsoft.TaskCategory' and [System.State] = 'In Progress' ORDER BY [System.AssignedTo], [Microsoft.VSTS.Common.BacklogPriority], [System.Id] </Wiql> </WorkItemQuery>

-A: Yes if you’re using Visual Studio Online or if you’ve upgraded to TFS 2013 Update 2, otherwise, no for on-premises deployments.
+A: Yes if you’re using Visual Studio Online or if your on-premises TFS contains the updates added with TFS 2013 Update 2, otherwise, no for on-premises deployments.

-For Visual Studio Online and with TFS 2013 Update 2, you can choose Tags as a field to filter on.
+For Visual Studio Online and with Visual Studio 2013 Update 2, you can choose Tags as a field to filter on.
 Also, you can open a query from Excel and bulk modify tags assigned to work items.
 You can also add tags to work items using Visual Studio.

 A: Set the permissions on the query to Read.